 When I decided I wanted to help others move more by starting a sports-oriented education, I knew I needed a new kind of leg.
 My current Prosthetist couldn’t provide me what I wanted.
 They told me, ‘Just be glad you can walk, don’t try to run.’
 A very disappointing thing to hear.

 So I contacted another prosthetist with more focus on sports and the primary supplier for the Dutch Paralympic Team.
 When I had my first conversation with him, my mindset changed.
 This prosthetist provided me with one of an old general-purpose sports blade after creating a new socket for my leg.

 but I thought these were only available for top athletes.”

 The old socket was like a slipper, soft and comfortable.
 But you can’t run on slippers; you need well-fitting shoes to do that.
-As soon as that leg work for me, told me to go outside and play. “just try something on this, and we’ll see where we go from there.”
+As soon as that leg worked for me, I was told to go outside and play.
+Just try anything on this, and we’ll see where we go from there.”
 Within eight weeks, I ran my first 5K.
-I learned to play a bit of volleyball, and I got a lot better at snowboarding.
+I learned to play volleyball, and I got a lot better at snowboarding.

 My movements became much smoother, and I became stronger, both mentally and physically.
 Another significant change was that I wouldn’t hide my prosthetic leg anymore.